 Logline Two: The aging patriarch of an organized crime dynasty transfers control of his clandestine empire to his reluctant son.

-As a writer, the treatment can be an effective bridge between idea/synopsis and final screenplay.
-Since the treatment breaks down your story into a scene by scene format, it gives you, the screenwriter, an opportunity to tinker with the structure before it gets locked in with dialogue.
+As an aspiring screenwriter, the treatment can be an effective bridge between the idea/synopsis and the final screenplay.
+Since the treatment breaks down your story into a scene-by-scene format, it gives you, the screenwriter, an opportunity to tinker with the structure before it gets locked in with dialogue.
 There are a few things to consider when creating your treatment:

 - Each scene should have a slug—INT or EXT, location and time of day.